 We at muvee have seen a recent trend of planning weddings throughout the summer, and even into September.

-However, taking great photos (ideally to make muvee videoslideshows!) doesn’t come easily – that’s why we hire wedding photographers.
+However, taking great photos (ideally to make muvee video slideshows!) doesn’t come quickly – that’s why we hire wedding photographers.
 How do wedding photographers do it?

 Here are some tips for taking great wedding photos:

 1) Think about the photos you want to shoot

 Quality, memorable pictures are rarely if ever capture spontaneously and by chance.
 Every great shot you’ve ever seen has likely been the result of planning, planning, and more planning.